jitinsharma/jitinsharma.com/content/posts/2018-10-09---parsing-kotlin-using-code-kotlin.md

 So you are already writing code in Kotlin and it feels great.
 The feeling is mutual, Kotlin is a great language and everyone loves lambdas.

-I'm writing about here a problem which I faced earlier where I was trying to do code analysis over koltin files to create a tool.
+I'm writing about here a problem which I faced earlier where I was trying to do code analysis over Kotlin files to create a tool.
 The problem statement was to read the whole code and figure problems inside it.

 But first things first, **why would you want to parse files?**